BraindeadBZH/godot_card_engine/README.md

 ### The Containers tab

 You can use the Containers tab to manage the containers.
 When creating a container it creates a scene inside the containers folder that use can add to your scenes to use it.
 Using the "Edit container" button allows you to modify the layout and other parameters.
 Double-clicking an item in the list allows you to change the container's name.

+### The Animations tab

+You can use the Animations tab to manage the animations.
+Created animations will be available to the containers editor.
+You have a sequence for the position, the rotation and the scale of the card.
+A sequence has to be initialized first before editing.
+This will create a default sequence with mandatory steps so the card start and return to its initial state.
+For each step, you can edit the the transition and the value.
+Important to note that values are relative to the card intial state.
+You can at anytime press the preview button to see what your sequences do.
+No change is saved to disk until the save button is pressed.
+Pressing the reset button will reload the animation from disk.